mattantseng-0/mattantseng-0.github.io/_posts/projects/2025-06-01-reservoir-computing-and-lorenz-system.md

 ```
 #### Taking Care of the Transient

-Before we use linear regression to fit our Output Matrix to the data, we need to remove the effects of our random weight instantiation.
+Once the reservoir output states have been recorded, the transient outputs from the reservoir are removed before applying the linear regression.
 The following figure entitled _Reservoir States WITH Transient_, shows the output of the reservoir and illustrates the effect of the random instantiation.
 Notice that the output of the reservoir appears different for the first $\approx 50$ indices (see the left side of the image).
 After this timeframe, the behavior settles down into a consistent behavior.
 If we were to include this transient in the training, we would be negatively affected by the random instantiation of our dynamical reservoir.
 To resolve this issue, we truncate the reservoir outputs and, in this case, remove the first 100pts to ensure that the transient effects are removed (shown on the right).

 <img src="../../images/project_images/rc_and_lorenz/reservoir_output_with_transient.png" style="display:inline-block; width:45%;"> <img src="../../images/project_images/rc_and_lorenz/reservoir_output_without_transient.png" style="display:inline-block; width:48%;">